On a problem of optimal transport under marginal martingale constraints

-We record the following consequence: Let $c$ be a cost function and assume that for some real constants $p$ and $q$.
-Then in Problem \eqref{PrimalMart} the minimizers are the same for the costs $c$ and $\tilde c$.
+for some real constants $p$ and $q$.
+Then in problem \eqref{PrimalMart} the minimizers are the same for the costs $c$ and $\tilde c$.
 In particular, if $c(x,y)=h(y-x)$, we do not expect that monotonicity or convexity properties of the function $h$ are relevant for the structure of the optimizer.

-\subsection{A new coupling: the monotone martingale coupling, main results}
+\subsection{A new coupling: The monotone martingale coupling, main results}

-{}\ \\ In this section we will discuss a particular coupling which may be viewed as a martingale analogue to the monotone (Hoeffding-Fr\'echet) coupling.
+In this section, we will discuss a particular coupling which may be viewed as a martingale analogue to the monotone (Hoeffding--Fr\'echet) coupling.
 Notable similarities are that it is canonical with respect to the convex order as well as that it is optimal for a range of different cost functions.

-\begin{defi} A martingale transport plan $\pi$ on $\R\times \R$ is \emph{left-monotone} or simply \emph{monotone} if there exists a Borel set $\Gamma \subseteq \R\times \R$ with $\pi(\Gamma)=1$ such that whenever $(x,y^-), (x,y^+), (x',y')\in \Gamma$ we cannot have (see Figure \ref{fig:forbidden} where this situation is represented)
+\begin{defi} A martingale transport plan $\pi$ on $\R\times\R$ is \emph {left-monotone} or simply \emph{monotone} if there exists a Borel set $\Gamma\subseteq\R\times\R$ with $\pi(\Gamma)=1$ such that whenever $(x,y^-), (x,y^+), (x',y')\in\Gamma$ we cannot have (see Figure~\ref {fig:forbidden} where this situation is represented)

-Respectively $\pi$ is said to be \emph{right-monotone} if there exists $\Gamma$ such that if $(x,y^-)$, $(x,y^+)$ and $(x',y')$ are elements of $\Gamma$ then we do not have
+Respectively, $\pi$ is said to be \emph{right-monotone} if there exists $\Gamma$ such that if $(x,y^-)$, $(x,y^+)$ and $(x',y')$ are elements of $\Gamma$ then we do not have